Squid jigs are designed to look and behave like the creatures that squid feed on - shrimp, prawns and small fish.

 These work along with the side feathers to keep the jig the right way up, and to improve tracking when drawn through the water.

-Not all of these jigs have keels.
-Those that don't are often very slow sinkers and are ideal for use paternoster-style on droppers, and fished as a normal vertical jigging rig.
+Those that don't are weighted internally - often very slow sinkers - and are ideal for use paternoster-style on droppers, and fished as a normal vertical jigging rig.

-These heavily weighted jigs are designed to get down quickly to where the octopi lurk - on the bottom.
+Use a heavily weighted squid jig - like the Lead Masters Magnum - which is designed to get down quickly to where the octopi lurk - on the seabed.